to see you spend one more dime

 - The PlayStation 2 version of one of Myst III: Exile bundled a "hint guide" into the instruction booklet.

 - Enix's Illusion of Gaia included a full walkthrough of the game as the majority of the game manual.
-This is only fair, given that many of the Red Jewels were Guide Dang It, Lost Forever, or both.
+This is only fair, given that many of the Red Jewels were Guide Dang It!, Permanently Missable, or both.

 - The Prima strategy guides for major Pokémon games since Pokémon Diamond and Pearl (and Nintendo's Diamond and Pearl guides, back when Nintendo still published guides) are split into two for each title, a "beat-the-game" guide and a post-storyline/"catch-em-all" guide.
-The exception is Platinum, checking in at 624 pages and having both move data and a full walkthrough.
+The exceptions are the Platinum and Let's Go!
+Pikachu/Eevee guides, which feature everything in a single volume.

 - The Nintendo Power strategy guide for the original NES Final Fantasy contained a number of gaffs, including suggesting strategies not implemented in the final game (the Giant Sword wasn't more effective against giants, for instance), and labeling the contents of every chest without noting that some were "linked" and contained the same item that could only be gotten once.